 Information required by Complemento Carta Porte can include:

-- Goods that will be moved throughout the Mexico
+- Goods that move throughout the Mexico

 - Shipper/receiver information.